The 9 dumbest reasons why leaders

 A desk is a dangerous place to view your customers and employees.

-out what you're doing right or what you're doing wrong and what
+to find out what you're doing right or what you're doing wrong

-you can do to improve?
-When was the last time you sought out an
+and what you can do to improve?
+When was the last time you

-employee to tell them they were doing a great job?
+sought out an employee to tell them they were doing a great

-Kraemer, the CEO at Baxter, keeps in touch with his employees.
-They
+Harry Kraemer, the CEO at Baxter, keeps in touch with his

-to know you as a person and what you stand for.
-It helps to build
+to get to know you as a person and what you stand for.
+It

-trust with your customers and energize your staff.
+helps to build trust with your customers and energize your

 |